Dozens of firefighters quell blaze in Taupō main street

-As many as 50 firefighters have been called to an early morning blaze in central Taupō at three shops that has closed a road.
+As many as 50 firefighters have been called to an early morning blaze in central Taupō at three shops which has closed a road.

+The ceilings in two shops collapsed during the conflagration, making hard work for crews tackling the fire.

 Fire Emergency New Zealand (Fenz) were called to the scene on Tongariro St at 1.15am on Friday morning.